 On December 18, 2012, the Company entered into a loan agreement with a third party for a \$2,500,000 loan facility (the "Facility").
 The terms of the Facility are described in the Liquidity and Capital Resources section.
-As at June 30, 2013, the Facility was drawn down by \$1,500,000; refer to Note 14 to the Unaudited Condensed Consolidated Financial Statements.
-The loan is disclosed as a current liability since it is due June 18, 2014; the loan can be extended as described in Note 14 to the Unaudited Condensed Consolidated Financial Statements.
+As at September 30, 2013, the Facility was drawn down by \$2,000,000; refer to Note 14 to the Unaudited Condensed Consolidated Financial Statements.
+The loan is disclosed as a current liability since it is due June 18, 2014; the loan can be extended for an additional six months as described in Note 14 to the Unaudited Condensed Consolidated Financial Statements.